antoninadert/proto-starter/README.md

 Useful for putting Routes that will themselves import components.

 `/client`
-This folder contains client (browser) code, Used for routing and initializing the project (browser-side).
+This folder contains client (browser) code, used for routing and initializing the project (browser-side).

 `/server`
-This folder contains server code,Used for routing and initializing the project (server-side), to validate the data from [Astronomy Classes](http://jagi.github.io/meteor-astronomy/), and to run define rules under which it can notably run [meteor methods](https://guide.meteor.com/methods.html) (according to pub/sub mechanism)
+This folder contains server code, used for routing and initializing the project (server-side)

 Then open your localhost: http://localhost:3000/